• Skip to primary navigation

 Ingredient Notes

-• Mozzarella Provides protein and calcium.
+• Fresh Mozzarella Cheese Provides protein and calcium.
 Buy a fresh mozzarella log and cut it up using a knife.
 It's easy!

-• Tomato Cherry and grape tomatoes add a nice texture and are easy to quarter.
-Excellent source of lycopene, vitamin C, and potassium.
-Plus, ripe tomatoes are so pretty!
+• Grape or Cherry Tomatoes Cherry and grape tomatoes add beautiful color, a nice texture, and are easy to quarter.
+Tomatoes are an excellent source of lycopene, vitamin C, and potassium.

-• Basil Basil is an herb.
+• Fresh Basil Leaves Basil is an herb.
 It adds beautiful color and a refreshing flavor.
 Basil or basil microgreens can be used in this recipe.

 • Bread Baguette slices worked best.
 Bread contains carbohydrates.
 With very few exceptions, kids need carbohydrates!
 Serving them this Easy Caprese Bruschetta is one healthy way to get some in!